o What Arts majors are offered?

 o What is SAA Day?

 § SAA Day is our Open House in which tours of the various art areas are conducted, parents participate in an information session and students participate in audition workshops.
 Attendance is strongly encouraged.
-This even is listed on the main Admissions page.
+This event is listed on the main Admissions page.

 o Will there be a lottery for Savannah Arts Academy applicants after they audition?